-Cole Popovich enters his first season as the assistant offensive line coach with the Houston Texans in 2023.
-He owns 12 years of coaching experience, including six NFL seasons with the New England Patriots (2015-20), where he won two Super Bowls (LI, LIII).
+Cole Popovich enters his first season as the offensive line coach/offensive run game coordinator with the Houston Texans in 2025 after spending two seasons as the team's assistant offensive line coach (2023-24).
+He owns 14 years of coaching experience, including six NFL seasons with the New England Patriots (2015-20), where he won two Super Bowls (LI, LIII).

-Most recently, Popovich served as the offensive line coach at Troy University in 2022 during a season which the Trojans finished with a 12-2 record, ranked No. 19 in the AP Top 25 and took down UTSA in the Cure Bowl.
+In 2022, Popovich served as the offensive line coach at Troy University during a season in which the Trojans finished with a 12-2 record, ranked No. 19 in the AP Top 25 and took down UTSA in the Cure Bowl.
 Under his tutelage, two-time CoSIDA Academic All-American OL Austin Stidham allowed just 2.0 sacks in 456 pass blocking situations and only committed one penalty on 858 total snaps all season, earning him finalist honors for the 2022 Campbell Trophy.
 Behind Popovich's offensive line, RB Kimani Vidal rushed for the second-most yards in the Sun Belt Conference regular season and was just one-of-four rushers to reach 1,000 yards on the season.
+Popovich also mentored OL Jake Andrews to his transition as a center.
+Under Popovich, Andrews eventually became a fourth-round selection by the New England Patriots.

 Popovich spent the 2021 season coaching the offensive line at Franklin High School (Mass.), where he led an offensive line with an average weight of just 214 pounds to a league title, a 10-1 overall record and No. 3 ranking in the state by Max Preps.
 The Panthers' offensive line paved the way for a Franklin running back to rush for 1,647 yards and 12 touchdowns in 10 games.